Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: CDM-mimicking theories

 For the $\Lambda$CDM-mimicking $f(R)$ theories, the autonomous system \eqref{eq:autonomous} can be simplified by substituting $\Omega_k=0,\,w=0,\,j=1,\,s=-(2+3q)$:

-One can see from the above that $q=\frac{1}{2}$ acts as a repelling plane and $q=-1$ acts as an attracting plane in the 3-dimensional phase space $r$-$m$-$q$.
+One can that $q=\frac{1}{2}$ acts as a repelling plane and $q=-1$ acts as an attracting plane in the 3-dimensional phase space $r$-$m$-$q$.
 Also, note that these two planes cannot be crossed by any trajectory, since $dq/dN=0$ at $q=1/2,-1$\footnote{Note that the dynamical system is formally ill-defined on the plane $q=-1$, due to the existence of a pole in \eqref{eq:autonomous_LCDM_m}.
 Mathematically, this can be regularized by redefining the phase space time variable as $N\to\tilde{N}:d\tilde{N}=\frac{dN}{1+q}$, and rewriting the dynamical system in terms of the new time variable $\tilde{N}$.
-This change of variable is justified because, during a $\Lambda$CDM-like cosmic evolution, $1+q>0$ always.
-Such a change of time does not alter the \emph{qualitative} dynamics of the system in any way.}.
+This change of variable is justified because, during a $\Lambda$CDM-like cosmic evolution, $1+q>0$.
+Such a change of time does not alter the \emph{qualitative} dynamics of the system.}.
 The entire relevant cosmological dynamics occurs in between these two planes, with all the $\Lambda$CDM-mimicking trajectories originating from the plane $q=\frac{1}{2}$ in the asymptotic past and approaching the $q=-1$ plane in the asymptotic future.
-In other way, one can say that, since the $\Lambda$CDM cosmographic condition $j(z)=1$ is already inbuilt within the autonomous system \eqref{eq:autonomous_LCDM}, all the phase trajectories connecting the two planes $q=\frac{1}{2}$ and $q=-1$ are possible $\Lambda$CDM-mimicking $f(R)$ cosmologies\footnote{One can ask what about the phase trajectories in the region $q>\frac{1}{2}$ or $q<-1$ of the phase space?
-They correspond to other possible cosmological solutions of the generic hypergeometric $f(R)$ theory that arise as the solution of the reconstruction equation.
+In other words, since the $\Lambda$CDM cosmographic condition $j(z)=1$ is already built within the autonomous system \eqref{eq:autonomous_LCDM}, all the phase trajectories connecting the two planes $q=\frac{1}{2}$ and $q=-1$ are possible $\Lambda$CDM-mimicking $f(R)$ cosmologies\footnote{The phase trajectories in the region $q>\frac{1}{2}$ or $q<-1$ of the phase space correspond to other possible cosmological solutions of the generic hypergeometric $f(R)$ theory that arise as the solution of the reconstruction equation.
 An $f(R)$ theory that satisfies the reconstruction equation \eqref{eq:recon_LCDM_2} must definitely admit $\Lambda$CDM-like cosmological solutions, but those need not necessarily be the only possible type of cosmological solutions that it admits.}.

 In particular, for the General Relativistic $\Lambda$CDM model with the correction term over the Einstein-Hilbert term being constant, $f(R)=-2\Lambda+R$, one has

 where at the second step of the first equality we have replaced $\Lambda=H^2(1-2q)$, a direct consequence of the field equations of the General relativistic $\Lambda$CDM model \eqref{eq:lcdm} (assuming $|\Omega_k|\ll1$). $r\vert_{\rm GR}$ is a monotonically increasing function of time, increasing monotonically from the value $r\vert_{\rm GR}(q\to1/2)=1$ to the value $r\vert_{\rm GR}(q\to-1)=2$ with the $\Lambda$CDM evolution \eqref{eq:LCDM}.
 The General Relativistic $\Lambda$CDM solution is, therefore, represented by the line $m=0$ in the theory space, with any deviation from this line signifying deviation from GR.